apple1417/asr-c/Readme.md

 Various C/C++ helpers for interacting with [LiveSplit's Auto Splitting Runtime](asr-docs).

 This repo expects you're using Clang to compile.
 I've listed the extensions which are used, if you want to try port it to another compiler.
+One thing used a lot in general is the assumption that `char` strings can be transparently cast to utf8 `uint8_t` ones - strictly speaking this isn't guarenteed.

 To get a wasm-capable Clang install, the easiest way I've found is:
 1. Install Clang normally